Tachytaenius/tachy-guns/readme.md

 The version for the next release is stored in the `main` branch of the GitHub repository in `raw/scripts/consts.lua` and above, which is then packaged into releases.
 The version is incremented after release for use in the next release.

+## Releasing

+As said above, the version is modified after release.
+All content packs are packaged with their dependencies as a ready-to-install single `raw/` directory, and added to the releases page along with a copy of the repository.

 ## Installation

+- Download a root content pack pre-packaged with its dependencies from the releases page, and merge its `raw/` with your DF(Hack) installation's `raw`/.

+Or

 - Merge `raw/` with your DF(Hack) installation's `raw/`.
 	This contains the scripts that actually give functionality to the content.